rasheedamir/ubuntu-docker-vbox/readme.md

 ##Deploy

-Currently we share these virtualmachine boxes through S3 meltmedia-public-boxes (which account is this on?).
+Currently we share these virtualmachine boxes through S3 meltmedia-public-boxes.
 Once uploaded to S3 any Vagrantfile can reference the box via the S3 url.

 ##How to update/re-create: